20 Tips for Planning the Perfect Garden

 Consider the Big Picture

-Design extra-deep borders large enough to house an array of low, medium and tall plants and that allow you extra space to add more plants as the mood strikes.
+Design extra-deep borders large enough to house an array of low, medium and tall plants.
+It will allow you extra space to add more plants as the mood strikes.

-Before you sketch, estimate the amount of space you wish to dedicate to a planting bed.
+Before you sketch, estimate the space you wish to dedicate to a planting bed.
 Use the measurements to draw a blueprint to scale on graph paper.
-Keeping in mind plants’ mature sizes, pencil in desired plants to get a realistic idea of how many you can fit into the space.
+Considering plants’ mature sizes, pencil in desired plants to get a realistic idea of how many you can fit into the space.

 On your plan, use markers, watercolors or colored pencils to color in existing plantings.
-Then color in your planned additions to make certain that the old and new hues complement each other.
+Then color in your planned additions to ensure that the old and new hues complement each other.

 hardscaping landscaping